IanZhao29/away-from-life/docs/Exam2021-2022/CS357JANUARY2020EXAMINATION.md

 ### (a) Use an example to illustrate the difference between proving partial and total correctness for a loop structure.
 To be precise, what is required in order to prove total correctness?

-partial correctness requires that *if* an answer is returned it will be correct, is distinguished from total correctness, which additionally requires that an answer *is* eventually returned, i.e. the algorithm terminates.
+Partial correctness requires that *if* an answer is returned it will be correct, is distinguished from total correctness, which additionally requires that an answer *is* eventually returned, i.e. the algorithm terminates.

 Correspondingly, to prove a program's total correctness, it is sufficient to prove its partial correctness, and its termination